HEADWAY: Fun & Easy Growth

 Deleting your personal data.
-You can request erasure of your personal data by sending us an email at firstname.lastname@example.org.
+You can request erasure of your personal data as permitted by law.

 Objecting to or restricting the use of your personal data.
-You can ask us to stop using all or some of your personal data or limit our use thereof by sending a request at email@example.com.
+You can ask us to stop using all or some of your personal data or limit our use thereof.

 If you are based in the EEA, you have the following rights in addition to the above:

 The right to lodge a complaint with supervisory authority.
 We would love you to contact us directly, so we could address your concerns.
 Nevertheless, you have the right to lodge a complaint with a competent data protection supervisory authority, in particular in the EU Member State where you reside, work or where the alleged infringement has taken place.

 The right to data portability.
 If you wish to receive your personal data in a machine-readable format, you can send respective request to us as described below.

 To exercise any of your privacy rights, please send a request to email@example.com.